Mean field singular stochastic PDEs: Additive noise

 the canonical random variable on $\{1,\dots,n\}$.
 Tanaka's trick says that a solution to the system

 with parameter $\omega$ and chance element $i\in\{1,\dots,n\}$, is precisely given by the $n$-tuple

 of solutions to the field system \eqref{EqFieldSystemSimple}.

-Recall that a \textit{sequence $(\mu_n)_{n\geq 1}$ of probability measures on $E^n$}, invariant by the action on $E^n$ of the permutation group of $n$ elements, is said to be \textit{$\mu$-chaotic} if for every $1\leq k\leq n$ and $\phi_1,\dots\phi_k\in C_b(E)$, we have
+Recall that a \textit{sequence $(\mu^n)_{n\geq 1}$ of probability measures on $E^n$}, invariant by the action on $E^n$ of the permutation group of $n$ elements, is said to be \textit{$\mu$-chaotic} if for every $1\leq k\leq n$ and $\phi_1,\dots\phi_k\in C_b(E)$, we have

-A well-known criterion of $\mu$-chaoticity is given by the convergence in law of the empirical mean of an iid $n$-sample of $\mu_n$ to the measure $\mu$ itself -- see for instance Proposition 2.2 in Sznitman's lecture notes \cite{Snitzman89}.
+A well-known criterion of $\mu$-chaoticity is given by the convergence in law of the empirical mean of an independent, identically distributed, $n$-sample of $\mu^n$ to the measure $\mu$ itself -- see for instance Proposition 2.2 in Sznitman's lecture notes \cite{Snitzman89}.
 Now the law of large numbers tells us that the empirical mean